Everyone Plays CIC / Privacy

 • Emergency contact name, relationship, and number

 • Any medical conditions, medication, or accessibility needs you choose to share.
-We strongly encourage everyone to share anything relevant — this information is only seen by session leads and is used solely to keep you safe.
+We strongly encourage everyone to share anything relevant.
+This information is only seen by session leads and is used solely to keep you safe.
 If you are completing registration on behalf of someone under 18, please share any conditions or needs we should be aware of for their safety.

 • If you are under 18: your parent or guardian's name, relationship, email, mobile, and their consent record